joeyamyers/Amazon_Vine_Analysis/README.md

 ## Results
 I set out to determine if there is any bias towards reviews that were written as part of the Vine program.
 I wanted to know if having a paid Vine review makes a difference in the percentage of 5-star reviews.

 Firstly, I filtered the reviews to only include those that received 20 or more votes in order to pick reviews that are more likely to be helpful.
 Additionally, I filtered the rows again to include only those that earned at least a 50% rate of "helpful" reviews.
-I sorted the reviews into two dataframes: one with Vine reviews and the other with non Vine reviews.
+I sorted the reviews into two dataframes: one with Vine reviews and the other with non-Vine reviews.

 ### Reviews
 #### Total Reviews